 New Shadow Tracking method – for particle characterization

 Shadow Tracking is a new method for particle characterization based on shadow measurements.
-Thanks to the implementation of the state of art edge detection algorithm, the accuracy of particle detection and particle segmentation are profoundly improved, even under non-ideal illumination conditions.
-Only a few parameters are needed for Shadow Tracking due to the analysis robustness.
-Moreover, Shadow Tracking can also identify overlapped particles to further improve the measurement accuracy.
+Thanks to the implementation of the state of art edge detection algorithm, the accuracy of particle detection and particle segmentation is profoundly improved, even under non-ideal illumination conditions.
+Only a few parameters are needed for Shadow Tracking due to the analysis’s robustness.
+Moreover, Shadow Tracking can also identify overlapped particles to further improve measurement accuracy.
 Shadow Tracking can generate a full description of particle characteristics, like geometric dimension, shape, position as well as velocity.

 Shadow Tracking: Overlapped particles are rejected thereby improving measurement accuracy